-CITA 342 VISUAL PROGRAMMING AND DEVELOPMENT TOOLS Fall.
-3 credit hours
+CITA 342 VISUAL PROGRAMMING AND DEVELOPMENT TOOLS

 An introduction to the development of computer applications using rapid development tools such as Visual Basic or Visual C++.
 Emphasis will be on designing and managing graphical user interfaces, procedures, file management, debugging and testing.
 Two hours lecture and two hours lab per week.
 Prerequisite: Introduction to Programming (CITA 180) or Programming for Visual Arts and Design (GMMD 121).